 - Boomerang Bigot: Deconstructed with Sgt.
 Waters.
 He spent his life emulating the racist whites around him.
 He realizes the futility of it just as he's about to be killed.

-- Butt Monkey: Wilkie is first scene being ridicule (not maliciously) by the other men.
+- Butt-Monkey: Wilkie is first seen being ridiculed (not maliciously) by the other men.
 Later his role is more dramatic when he was dragged into framing C.J. by Waters.

 - Deadpan Snarker: Davenport is more of the dry variety of sarcasm.

 - It turns out that Sgt.
 Waters set up C.J. only because he thought C.J. was being a stereotypical "Geechee".
 He even reveals to C.J. that he has done this before to others under his command.